The Latest

 Getting kids excited about reading

-Our decision to train the teachers across all our countries of operation came about when we noticed that in a number of countries where we had established libraries, children weren’t reading as much as we had hoped.
+Room to Read's decision to train teachers across our partner communities came about when we noticed that, in a number of countries where we had established libraries, children weren’t reading as much as we had hoped.

-“Throughout Cambodia, we’ve noticed that this new approach has made teachers more active in encouraging children to read,” noted Sok Ieng Chan, Room to Read Cambodia’ Literacy Program manager.
+"Throughout Cambodia, we’ve noticed that this approach has made teachers more active in encouraging children to read," noted Sok Ieng Chan, Room to Read's senior Literacy Program manager in Cambodia.

-In fact, over just one year the number of books checked out per student from our libraries in Cambodia jumped 61%.
+In fact, in just one year, the number of books checked out per student from Room to Read libraries in Cambodia jumped 61 percent.